-Visiting Decebal’s Statue near Orsova: Everything You Need to Know
+Visiting King Decebalus’ Statue near Orsova: Everything You Need to Know

 Decebal's statue near Orsova

-It appears that Romanians love big things – see The Palace of the Parliament or the People’s Salvation Cathedral for other mammoth structures here.
-The Rock Sculpture of Decebal is the largest sculpture on a river bank in the world.
+It’s clear that Romanians love big things – see The Palace of the Parliament or the People’s Salvation Cathedral for other mammoth structures in the country.
+Or keep on reading to learn more about this impressive Romanian attraction you probably didn’t know about – based on our recent visit there.

 Where is the statue of king Decebalus?